 Aujali said “we need more investment” to develop the oil industry and fulfill a longer-term goal of restoring Libya’s crude production capacity to its historical high.
 The U.S. Department of Energy estimates it exceeded 3 million barrels a day in the 1960s.

-Aujali cited ConocoPhillips (COP), Exxon Mobil Corp.
-(XOM) and Occidental Petroleum Corp.
-(OXY) as among U.S.-based multinational energy giants that have returned to Libya, and urged other U.S. companies to invest in all sectors of Libya’s economy.
+Aujali cited ConocoPhillips (COP:US), Exxon Mobil Corp.
+(XOM:US) and Occidental Petroleum Corp.
+(OXY:US) as among U.S.-based multinational energy giants that have returned to Libya, and urged other U.S. companies to invest in all sectors of Libya’s economy.

 American companies need to “be more involved, to be more aggressive to visit Libya to see where they can make business,” he said, so they don’t lose opportunities to other countries such as Italy, which has been proactive in seeking business prospects.